 Kathryn studied a BA (Hons) in Events Management, starting in 2007 and finishing in 2010.
 She attained a 1st class honours degree, which she puts down to getting as much practical experience as possible, including voluntary/summer work and part-time employment.
-Here, in her own words, she describes her experiences whilst studying at Plymouth University, and how they shaped her future career.
+Here, in her own words, she describes her experiences whilst studying at the University of Plymouth, and how they shaped her future career.

 Why did you choose this particular course at the University?
 What did you expect to gain from it?